PEng2020-Subject3/faas-policy-provider/README.md

 To update the configuration of the faas-policy-provider:

-`helm upgrade federation chart/of-federation/ --values chart/of-federation/values.yaml -n openfaas`
+`helm upgrade openfaas-policy chart/of-federation/ --values chart/of-federation/values.yaml -n openfaas`

 ### Drop-in replacement of an existing OpenFaas installation